Hasanrizvi1993/Project-One-Tamagotchi/README.md

    - Sleepiness
    - Boredom
    - Age
-5. the metrics will count up from 1 to 10 every two seconds
+5. The metrics will count up from 1 to 10 every two seconds
 6. When one of the three metrics (hunger, sleepiness, boredom) reaches ten, the pet dies
 8. The user will have three buttons Feed your pet, Play with your pet, turn light on/off.
    -  the Feed your pet button will decrease the hunger metric one point
    -  the Play with your pet button will decrease the boredom metric by one point
    -  the keep light on button will decrease sleepiness.
 When the light on button is being clicked on, the sleepiness will go down, if the button is not clicked,         the sleepiness meter will go up.
-9. the pet will have physical changes at certain ages as the pet ages.
+9. The pet will have physical changes at certain ages as the pet ages.
 It will have two different physical changes. the first one will be a young character, the        second one will be an older version of it.
 This physical apperance will change when they Age metric reaches age 50 out of 100.
 10. There will be a completed work percentage bar, that bar will be like a timer which will keep increasing, the pet has to stay alive until the meter reaches 100%, in order to win the game.
 Once the game finishes successfully, a message will appear "congratulations!
 You Won!
 11. if the character dies, the following message will appear "make a choice! try again or quit game!"
 12. if the "try again button is clicked, the game will restart